Dental Sealants – Chevy Chase, MD

 Enjoy the Protection of a Dental Sealant

 Did you know the biggest threat to your oral health is tooth decay?
-Although cavities are avoidable with the right oral hygiene habits and regular care from your dentist in Chevy Chase, they remain a common problem for children and adults.
+Although cavities are avoidable with the right oral hygiene habits and regular dental care, they remain a common problem for children and adults.
 It is estimated 42% of children under the age of 11 and 92% of adults have had a cavity.
 Despite your best efforts, brushing and flossing may not be enough to combat tooth decay.
-Dr. Ronan Freyne can give your loved ones an added layer of protection with dental sealants.
+Dr. Ronan Freyne in Chevy Chase, MD can give your loved ones an added layer of protection with dental sealants.

 What are Dental Sealants?